JonnoB/enhance_ocod/README.md

 ## License
-This project is licensed under the GNU 3.0 License.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgements
 - The enhanced OCOD dataset and pipeline were demonstrated in the paper: [Inspecting the laundromat](https://doi.org/10.1177/23998083231155483)